hpourv/DP-Logistic-Regression/README.md

 1) adding calibrated random noise to the input data
 2) adding calibrated random noise to the outputs

 Nevertheless, adding noise to the input or output of this problem may lead to inaccurate results.
+To address this problem, I use noisy gradient descent algorithm that I explain about it in the next part.